mium-magic-server/winefoxs_spellbooks/README.md

     - [Iron's Spells 'n Spellbooks](https://www.curseforge.com/minecraft/mc-mods/irons-spells-n-spellbooks)
 - **Compatibility**:
     - Only supports **GeckoLib**-based maids.
 Other models do not support animations.
-    - Yes Steve Model has limited support and requires manual editing of the tlm animation group.
     - Compatible with Minecraft 1.21.1, built on **NeoForge**.

 ---